 At the end of the day, you’re better off getting a good quality pair of headphones from a company that specializes in audio equipment, if you have the choice.
 A lot of the time, you’re largely paying for the brand name when you see a ‘gaming headset’.

 With that said though, I’ve currently had both gaming headsets and non-gaming ones.
 The HyperX’s that I’ve mentioned in this article represent good value for what is considered a gaming headset.

 The time I would consider looking at gaming headsets again is if I wanted to use a built-in microphone.
 I currently have a standalone microphone that I use so this isn’t a concern for me at the moment, but may be something for you to consider.

 There are a couple of factors to think about before you buy a headset for racing, but at the end of the day as long as you pick something that is of half decent quality, you will be fine.

 I would recommend open-back headphones if you are able to use these in the environment that you’re racing in as they have the largest sound stage and make pinpointing car locations the easiest.

-If you just want something that’s good quality, with a in-built microphone then have a look at the gaming headsets on this list.
-The ones that I’ve listed are going to be the best quality for the price, in my opinion, and are going to do a great job as an all-in-one headphones/mic for all your sim racing situations.
+If you just want something that’s good quality, with an in-built microphone then have a look at the gaming headsets on this list.
+The ones that I’ve listed are going to be the best quality for the price, in my opinion, and are going to do a great job as all-in-one headphones/mic for all your sim racing situations.